s

 PAYING IT FORWARD:

-If you want to support Donation Day with a donation of your own,
+If you want to support the Studio with a donation of your own,

 Email

-If you wish to remain anonymous, tell me and I'll list you as "anon."
+If you wish to remain anonymous, please tell me.

 PAYMENT:

-I accept Pictures of Dead Presidents (i.e. cash).
-This is always my preferred method.
+Pictures of Dead Presidents (i.e. cash) is always my preferred method.

-Second to cash I accept Zelle; I am registered under my Email, not my phone number.
+I also accept Zelle - registered under my Email, NOT my phone number.

-Third and under duress, I accept Paypal, but I don't like supporting them for a number of reasons.
+I can also accept Paypal, but I don't like supporting them for a number of reasons.

-I do not accept any other forms of payment at this time,
+I do not accept other forms of payment at this time, but may in the near future.

 SESSION ITINERARY: